 SECTION 3.
-Treason against the United §181.
-Treason against States, shall consist only in levying the United States.
-War against them, or in adhering to their Enemies, giving them Aid and Comfort.
+1Treason against the United States, shall consist only in levying War against them, or in adhering to their Enemies, giving them Aid and Comfort.
 No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the same overt Act, or on Confession in open Court.

-The Congress shall have Power to declare the § 182.
-Punishment for Punishment of Treason, but no Attreason. tainder of Treason shall work Corruption of Blood, or Forfeiture except during the Life of the Person Attainted.
+2 The Congress shall have Power to declare the Punishment of Treason, but no Attreason.

+Punishment of Treason, but no Attainder of Treason shall work Corruption of Blood, or Forfeiture except during the Life of the Person Attainted.